aospapp/aosp/external/python/cpython3/Doc/library/multiprocessing.rst

    .. method:: successful()

       Return whether the call completed without raising an exception.
-Will raise :exc:`AssertionError` if the result is not ready.
+Will raise :exc:`ValueError` if the result is not ready.

       .. versionchanged:: 3.7
          If the result is not ready, :exc:`ValueError` is raised instead of